WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

 8. Close File Explorer.

-### Task 2: Create a new GPO and link it to the Branch Office 1 organizational unit (OU)
+### Task 2: Create a new GPO and link it to the Branch Office 1 OU

 1. On **LON-DC1**, switch to **Group Policy Management**.